scraggo/scraggo.github.io/content/blog/tech/contributing-to-open-source-is-type-checking.md

 >
 > https://www.npmjs.com/package/@sindresorhus/is

-I'll outline the process from beginning to end - the initial filing of the feature request to getting the pull request merged.
+I'll outline the process from beginning to end: the initial filing of the feature request, implementing the feature, collaborating on the pull request, and getting the feature released.

 Some of the open source contribution best-practices I tried to follow: